Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 For the actual growth rate, if convenience is important, you could just use the analyst 5yr predictions from Yahoo or other sites, but for most value stocks that I search for, predictability is important so a regression of the historical EPS to project the following year is a method I like to use.

 The “2 x G” however, is quite aggressive.
-So I’ve recently reduced the multiplier to 1.5 instead of 2.
+So I’ve recently reduced the multiplier to 1 instead of 2.
+You’ll see why in the examples below.

 Corporate Bond Rate

-I currently have the stock value spreadsheet set up to use the 20 year A corporate rate which is just above 6%.
+I currently have the Old School Value analyzer and Grader set up to use the 20 year A corporate rate which is just above 6%.
 This provides a slightly more conservative intrinsic value than the 20 year AAA or AA.

 Final Adjusted Benjamin Graham Formula